RNCryptor/RNCryptor/README.md

 If you're using the OpenSSL encryption format, see [RNOpenSSLCryptor](https://github.com/rnapier/RNOpenSSLCryptor).

+### Can I change the parameters used (algorithm, iterations, etc)?

+No. See previous question.
+The v4 format will permit some control over PBKDF2 iterations, but the only thing configurable in the v3 format is whether a password or key is used.
+This keeps RNCryptor implementations dramatically simpler and interoperable.

 ### How do I encrypt/decrypt a string?

 AES encrypts bytes.
 It does not encrypt characters, letters, words, pictures, videos, cats, or ennui.
 It encrypts bytes.
 You need to convert other data (such as strings) to and from bytes in a consistent way.
 There are several ways to do that.
 Some of the most popular are UTF-8 encoding, Base-64 encoding, and Hex encoding.
 There are many other options.
 There is no good way for RNCryptor to guess which encoding you want, so it doesn't try.
 It accepts and returns bytes in the form of `NSData`.

 To convert strings to data as UTF-8, use `dataUsingEncoding()` and `init(data:encoding:)`.
 To convert strings to data as Base-64, use `init(base64EncodedString:options:)` and `base64EncodedStringWithOptions()`.

+### Does RNCryptor support random access decryption?

+The usual use case for this is encrypting media files like video.
+RNCryptor uses CBC encryption, which prevents easy random-access.
+While other modes are better for random-access (CTR for instance), they are more complicated to implement correctly and CommonCrypto doesn't directly support using them for random access anyway.

+That said, it would be fairly easy to build a wrapper around RNCryptor that allowed random-access to blocks of some fixed size (say 64k), and that could work well for video with modest overhead (see [inferno](http://securitydriven.net/inferno/) for a very similar format in C#).
+Such a format would be fairly easy to port to other platforms that already support RNCryptor.

+If there is interest, I may eventually build this as a separate framework.
+If you have a pressing need sooner than "eventually," please contact me about rates.

 ## Design considerations